-Our other tip is to ensure you apply excellent due diligence, or employ the services of a professional who can seek and secure property on your behalf.
-Opportunities will present, but avoid the temptation to overpay.
+Our other tip is to ensure you apply excellent due diligence or employ the services of a professional who can seek and secure property on your behalf.
+Opportunities will present but avoid the temptation to overpay.

-As for locations worth watching, one of the key indicators is infrastructure and the biggest project out there at present is the Badgerys Creek Airport.
-Its construction and operation will fuel demand for property in the west, with Parramatta and its surrounds sure to benefit.
+As always, infrastructure is a big driver of property prices and the government is investing significantly in it to fuel the economic recovery.
+The biggest project out there at present is the Badgerys Creek Airport.
+Its construction and operation will drive demand for property in the west, with Parramatta and its surrounds sure to benefit.

 The good news is that, as a result, you can expect prices for houses at the more affordable end to be ‘dragged up from the top’ this year.
 It would be worth looking at well-located second-hand units in iconic near city or beachside addresses if your budget allows.